mondo-mob/mondokit/packages/gcp-firebase-auth/README.md

-# GAE JS FIREBASE AUTH
+# MONDOKIT GCP FIREBASE AUTH

 Use Firebase Auth to authenticate your users